 If your club is in the FA National League System (Steps 1–7), you are subject to FA Ground Grading requirements.
 The type of perimeter barrier required depends on your step:

-Grant funding from the Football Foundation is available at all of these levels — not just at the top of the pyramid.
+Football Foundation funding is available to grassroots and NLS clubs across the pyramid where grassroots football is integral to the club — not just at the top.
 Many grassroots clubs are unaware that they can apply.
 Read our full FA Ground Grading Guide →

 Yes — absolutely.
 The Football Foundation does not operate a preferred supplier list.
 Their guidance states clubs should "source quotes from a reputable dealer."
 There is no restriction on which supplier you use.
 We provide all the specification documents needed for your application free of charge.